College roundup: CSUB men fear center Smith has torn ACL

 "I don't think he's quite himself," Barnes said of Moore.
 "It took a lot out of him as far as the sickness ... but I would expect him to be back this weekend to play."

-Friday and Saturday's games at the Icardo Center tip off at 7 p.m.
+Friday and Saturday games at the Icardo Center tip off at 7 p.m.

 CSUB women out of action for two weeks